A Danakil Depression tour is a fantastic addition to a trip to Ethiopia, but are you truly ready for it?

 Food will be basic; vegetarian and vegan options are available.
 Pack some snacks!

-Cars – typically a land cruiser – are in good conditions and with air-con, but a bit tight.
+Cars – typically a land cruiser – are in good conditions and with air-con, but you will be sitting a bit tight as they usually leave fully loaded.

 The Danakil Depression is truly dirty.
 Plastic bottles are a common sight, especially around Erta Ale Volcano.
 Unfortunately, the lack of running water means that everyone carries plastic bottles.
-Make sure to pack up all your waste and bring it back to town with you, whenever you can.
+Pack up all your waste and bring it back to town with you, whenever you don’t find trash bins.

 Expect children to run after you saying “hello money!” and expecting money in exchange of – well nothing, really.
 Don’t give them anything – no matter how cute they look.
 This is the only way to break this vicious cycle that keeps them off school.